chainbound/bolt/bolt-cli/README.md

 ## Installation

-This tool can be built with Cargo.
-If you don't have the Rust toolchain installed on your machine, you can follow the steps [here][rust].
+Prerequisites:

+- [Rust toolchain][rust]
+- [Protoc][protoc]

-Once you have Rust installed, you can build the binary in the following way:
+Once you have the necessary prerequisites, you can build the binary in the following way:

 ```shell
 # clone the Bolt repository if you haven't already